-Corium’s MicroCor® system utilizes dissolving microstructures (microneedles) for the safe, effective and convenient transdermal delivery of biologics.
+Corium’s MicroCor® system utilizes dissolving microstructures (microneedles) for innovative, needle-free delivery of biologics across the skin.

 In MicroCor drug-in-tip technology we blend active therapeutic agents with proprietary polymer and excipient combinations to create arrays of solid-state biodegradable microstructures.
 These arrays are designed specifically to optimize the delivery of therapeutic or prophylactic agents either locally or systemically.
 MicroCor arrays penetrate the superficial layers of the skin, dissolving or biodegrading upon application.
-This eliminates the bleeding and discomfort associated with traditional injections.
+Traditional injections are associated with bleeding and discomfort, which can be reduced or eliminated using MicroCor.